rogeryeosgit/DevoProject/Notes.md

 - Need to think through abit more what I actually want to verify from the client end.

+## 22 Aug 2020

+- Starting working on checking tokens.
+Done with journal entries.
+Figuring out plan deletion at the moment.
+Some concurrency issue.

 ## Running TODO LIST

 - Implementing encryption between client and server communication and server encryption to other servers